sigridveronica/HLF-FAL2/Readme.md

 For each channel, you need to create a channel configuration transaction.
 This defines the initial configuration of the channel, including which organizations are members.
 For the OEM channel, you've already created the genesis block which acts as the initial configuration.
 For the Airline-OEM and Supplier-OEM channels, you'll need to create configuration transactions.
+> [!Warning]
+>  DO NOT copy paste this, it's part of the yaml file, not a command to paste on the terminal

 ```yaml
 configtxgen -profile OEMChannel -outputCreateChannelTx ./channel-artifacts/OEMChannel.tx -channelID oemchannel